-The first art teacher that I had in college was somewhat stereotypical.
+In college, the first art teacher that I had was somewhat stereotypical.
 He showed up everyday in the same black shirt and thick-framed glasses, toting a mysterious red liquid in an ever-changing plastic container.
 He spoke very slowly in an unwavering tone, creating a relaxed environment akin to what I imagine a café in Amsterdam would feel like.
 Some days were terribly boring; I remember very clearly the day we gathered around our professor to watch him paint swatches of colors for about an hour.
-But other days were more interesting, as he revealed small pearls of wisdom disguised as stories of his past experiences.
+Other days were more interesting, as he revealed small pearls of wisdom disguised as stories of his past experiences.

 All of us “fit in” in some ways; all of us stand out in others.
 It doesn’t matter who society expects us to be, or whether we believe that being a certain way is better than another.
 There are very few things that we can change about who we are, and our combination of normal and unique characteristics is not one of them.
 So instead of struggling to be someone you’re not, strive to be the truest version of you.

 Have a few minutes?
 Check out this inspirational Ted Talk about the importance of being yourself!

 Disclaimer: I am not a blogging professional, or a magical guru that can solve all of your problems.
 I cannot be held liable for triumphs, failures, or anything else that occurred to you as a result of reading the content on my blog.